aloucks/rls/README.md

 * `cfg_test` (`bool`, defaults to `false`) checks the project as if you were running `cargo test` rather than `cargo build`.
 I.e., compiles (but does not run) test code.
+* `full_docs` (`bool`, defaults to `false`) instructs rustc to populate the save-analysis data with full source documentation.
+When set to `false`, only the first paragraph is recorded.
+This option _currently_ has little to no effect on hover tooltips.
+The save-analysis docs are only used if source extraction fails.
+  This option has no effect on the standard library.

 ## Troubleshooting